cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 **3.3.11**
 - Update the mod so that it works after the breaking changes of Chen's Helpers.
+- Implement a new API for a shortcut way to setup custom broken drone models.

 **3.3.10**
 - Recompile the code so that it properly registers dependencies.